gregorpatof/nrgten_package/docs/svib_mutations.rst

 and/or ligands.

 This allows ENCoM to compute the change in vibrational entropy between WT and mutant forms of the same protein.
-In the nrgten_examples_ package, the FimA protein from E. coli (PDB id 6R74) has had position 103 mutated from an isoleucine to a tyrosine using MODELLER (reference).
+In the nrgten_examples_ repository, the FimA protein from E. coli (PDB id 6R74) has had position 103 mutated from an isoleucine to a tyrosine using MODELLER (`doi.org/10.1002/cpbi.3 <https://doi.org/10.1002/cpbi.3>`_).
 The difference in vibrational entropy between the WT and mutant can be computed in this way::

 	from nrgten.encom import ENCoM